 Applying tax to vending machine food sales

 Partially taxable food sales.
 In a store, the sale of cold food items and individual hot drinks to go is generally exempt from sales tax.
 For example, tax does not apply when a grocery store sells candy, chips, fruit juice, and cups of hot coffee to go.
 However, the sale of those same items through a vending machine is partially taxable.
-Tax applies to 33 percent of your gross receipts from vending machine sales of cold food products (including noncarbonated water) and hot drinks (see Exceptions, below).
+Tax applies to 33 percent of your gross receipts from vending machine sales of cold food products (including noncarbonated water) and hot drinks.

 - Sales of purified drinking water dispensed into a customer's container when the water enters the vending machine through local supply lines.

 Fully taxable sales.
-Vending machine sales of all carbonated beverages and hot food products (other than hot beverages) are fully taxable, just as they would be in a store or at a restaurant.
+All carbonated beverages and hot food products (other than hot beverages) sold through vending machines are fully taxable, just as they would be in a store or at a restaurant.

-Please note: Be sure to keep separate records of your partially taxable and fully taxable sales.
 If you sell products other than food in vending machines, those sales are generally taxable.

+Please note: You must keep adequate and complete records.
+Be sure to keep separate records of your partially taxable and fully taxable sales.

 Properly reporting tax on your sales

 We presume that the sales price of items you sell in a vending machine includes an amount for sales tax reimbursement.
 When you complete your sales and use tax return, you must deduct that tax from your gross sales.
-Otherwise, you will pay too much sales tax with your return (see Sales tax factors).
+Otherwise, you will pay too much sales tax with your return (see Sales Tax Factors).

 Sales Tax Factors

-Calculating the tax you owe; taxable sales factors
+Calculating the tax you owe

 |Tax rate||Factor for tax calculation|